thecarp/dactyl-keyboard/doc/intro.md

 OpenSCAD can represent the model visually, but there is no step in this process where you point and click with a mouse to change the design.
 The shape of the keyboard is determined by your written parameters to the Clojure application.
+It’s programmatic CAD, without the drafting-table skeuomorph of construction lines.

 Roughly, the build chain looks like this: